oroinc/documentation/user/back-office/sales/rfq/index.rst

+:oro_documentation_types: commerce

 .. _user-guide--sales--requests-for-quote:

 Request for Quote (RFQ)
 =======================

-:abbr:`RFQs (Requests for quotes)` are used by sales representatives to assist customers and meet their needs through negotiations on a better price, more convenient quantities of products, or additional services.
+:term:`RFQs (Requests for quotes) <Request for Quote>` are used by sales representatives to assist customers and meet their needs through negotiations on a better price, more convenient quantities of products, or additional services.
 Once a customer submits a request for quotes in the Oro storefront, it immediately becomes available in the Oro back-office.

 Prior to starting your work with RFQs, make sure that you have: